 The Golden Age of Horror

-One the silent side of the line, you’ve got monumental titles such as The Cabinet of Dr. Caligari (1920) and Nosferatu (1922), the first movies to really make an attempt to unsettle their audience (with the latter title being Rotten Tomatoes’ second best-reviewed movie in the horror genre of all time and cementing just about every surviving vampire cliché in the book.)
+On the silent side of the line, you’ve got monumental titles such as The Cabinet of Dr. Caligari (1920) and Nosferatu (1922), the first movies to really make an attempt to unsettle their audience.
+The latter title is one of Rotten Tomatoes’ best horror movies of all time and cements just about every surviving vampire cliché in the book.

-Once the silent era had given way to technological process, we had a glut of incredible movies that paved the way for generations to come, particularly in the field of monster movies – think the second iteration of Frankenstein (1931), The Mummy (1932) and the first color adaptation of Dr. Jekyll and Mr. Hyde (1931).
+Once the silent era gave way to the technological process, we had a glut of incredible movies that paved the way for generations to come, particularly in the field of monster movies – think the second iteration of Frankenstein (1931), The Mummy (1932) and the first color adaptation of Dr. Jekyll and Mr. Hyde (1931).

-The shock value of Freaks is one of the few that has aged well up until present day, and is still a highly disturbing watch.
+The shock value of Freaks is one of the few that has aged well up until the present day and is still a highly disturbing watch.

 The Atomic Years

-Somewhat ironically, Freaks was banned for thirty years in the country that really came into its own during this period: Great Britain.
+Freaks were banned for thirty years in the country that really came into its own during this period: Great Britain.